Duncanian/Book-A-Meal-1/README.md

 ## Deployment

-Ensure you use Productionconfig settings which have DEBUG set to False
+Ensure you use ProductionConfig settings which have DEBUG set to False

 ## Built With